forging2012/m157q.github.io/content/posts/vocabulary-of-the-imitation-game.md

 Slug: vocabulary-of-the-imitation-game
 Date: 2015-03-18 04:37:06
 Authors: m157q
-Category: Vocabulary
+Category: Note
-Tags: Movie, The Imitation Game, Alan Turing, English
+Tags: Vocabulary, Movie, The Imitation Game, Alan Turing, English
 Summary: "Sometimes it's the very people who no one imagines anything of who do the things that no one can imagine."
 Modified: 2015-10-27 12:39